The purpose of the renderer function is to take a list of image files and

 The video format to encode the animation into

-The location of the ffmpeg
+The location of the ffmpeg executable.
+If NULL it will be

 assumed to be on the search path